mesosphere/dcos-docs-site/pages/1.13/cli/install/index.md

 - [Installing on macOS](#macos)
 - [Installing on Windows](#windows)

-<a name="linux"></a>

-# Installing on Linux
+# Prerequisites

-## Prerequisites
+## Common prerequisites
 - You must have a **separate computer** that is not part of the DC/OS cluster on which you can install the CLI.
 - You must have network access from the external system hosting the CLI to the DC/OS cluster.
 - You must be able to open a command-line shell terminal on the external system hosting the CLI.
-- You nust be able to run `cURL` program on the system hosting the CLI.
-The `curl` command is installed by default on most Linux distributions.
 - You must not be using the `noexec` to mount the `/tmp` directory unless you have set a `TMPDIR` environment variable to something other than the `/tmp` directory.
 Mounting the `/tmp` directory with the `noexec` option can prevent CLI operations.

+# Prerequisites for Linux
+- You must be able to run `cURL` program on the system hosting the CLI.
+The `curl` command is installed by default on most Linux distributions.

+# Prerequisites for macOS
+-  macOS 10.10 Yosemite (deprecated), or later.
+The next version of the DC/OS CLI will require macOS 10.11 El Capitan or later.
+- A model running on a Haswell CPU (2014), or later.
+- You must be able to run `cURL` program on the system hosting the CLI.
+If you don't have `cURL`, follow the instructions in [Install curl on macOS](http://macappstore.org/curl/) to install it.

+# Prerequisites for Windows
+- Windows 10 64-bit or later.
+- You must disable any security or antivirus software before you start the installation.

-## Installing the CLI on Linux from the web interface
+# Installing the CLI using the web interface

 1. At the top-right corner of the DC/OS web interface, click the down arrow to the right of your cluster name.